5 Whys Analysis

 Here's some 5 whys analysis output from one of our customer support teams.

 Instead of asking "Why is / are / does [your problem statement]?", ask: "What happens when [your problem statement]?"
-Interrogating a problem in this way reveals the effects(s) of a problem on customers or your team.
+Framing the question this way reveals the effects(s) of a problem on customers or your team.
 This is really helpful when you need to brainstorm solutions.

-Keep your problem "chain" handy.
+Keep your question "chain" handy.
 It's good food for thought, and good for sense-checking progress in the project.
 E.g., half-way into the project, are you still solving the problem that you agreed upon?

-Transfer the problem to an experience canvas or project poster, if you're using one.
+Transfer the problem to an experience canvas or project poster, if you're working on one.
 Write the problem you're tackling in the 'Problem' section, and use that to help you build out the rest of the canvas or poster.